SSA Supporting Tools & Audit Guidance

 - Inviting feedback on company performance or operation

-5. Collected feedback from stakeholders
+5. Provide evidence on feedback collected from stakeholders

 1,2A,2B,3

-SSA Credit 2.1 EMSAn Environmental Management System comprises documents, policies, procedures and processes to manage the environmental aspects and impacts of a business.
+An Environmental Management System comprises documents, policies, procedures and processes to manage the environmental aspects and impacts of a business.

 No SSA template supplied.
-Refer to Technical Requirements for all requirements.

 Australian Government Business Support on environmental management.